 The Association's Burdon Fund is long established and has been focussed largely on Africa where the need for support for groundwater activities is greatest.
 However, at its strategic review in 2010 the Association wished to extend its developing country focus to Asia, where the educational and development support needs are somewhat different.
 The receipt in 2010 of an operating surplus from the 2009 conference in Hyderabad has provided the opportunity for the Association to set up a separate Asia Fund to enable a programme of support to members in the region to be established.
-Use of this Fund has been held over until after the Council elections of 2012 and the establishment of a new national committee for IAH in India in 2013.
+Use of this Fund has been held over until after the Council elections of 2012 and the establishment of a new national committee for IAH in India and expenditure is anticipated in 2014.

-Detailed Statement of Financial Activities for the Year Ended 31 December 2012
+Detailed Statement of Financial Activities for the Year Ended 31 December 2013